wchuang379/moodify/README.md

 final_kmeans.py - clustering four audio features including plot after PCA dimensionality reduction and elbow-point plot

 sparse_playlists.py - this program, alongside utils_playlists.py, creates a similarity matrix using song vectors and context windows

+PLAYLISTS:

+- only uploaded 50 of the 500 playlists for both methods